seraphictrip/couchsurfing-exercise/README.md

 ### Landing Page

 A list of 10 users are listed, for selection a a "friend".
 The page always starts with first 10 users in data set, but a user can hit the "Find more" button to get 10 new random "friends" to pick from.
+Originally I wanted to paginate, but this seemed to fit the theme I eventuallly choose for myself.

+#### Misses

+- Needs better loading state
+- A logo of some sort and fixing jumpiness of header would go along way.

 ### User Details Page